 The University of Wisconsin Center-Washington County is situated on 87 glacier-sculpted acres on the southwest side of West Bend, one block west of the intersection of the US 45 bypass and State Hwy.
-33 West Bend is located 30 minutes from metropolitan Milwaukee.
+33. West Bend is located 30 minutes from metropolitan Milwaukee.

-In the fail of 1992, 747 students were enrolled, 30 percent of whom are age 22 or older.
+In the fall of 1994, 670 students were enrolled, 30 percent of whom are age 22 or older.
 Both full-time and part-time students are enrolled.
 The campus draws students from more than 30 area high schools and four surrounding counties.

-The campus has four fully connected buildings with classrooms, science laboratories and a greenhouse, theater, gymnasium, ceramic and art studios, music unsemble and practice rooms, a plano lab, photography darkroom, food co-op and cafeteria, bookstore, student union, and faculty and administrative offices.
-In addition there is an observatory and athletic fields.
-The library contains an extensive collection of books, periodicals, and recordings, and is linked to the Unrversity of Wisconsin computerized catalog system.
+The campus has four fully-connected buildings with classrooms, science laboratories and a greenhouse, theater, gymnasium, ceramic and art studios, music ensemble and practice rooms, a piano lab, photography darkroom, food co-op and cafeteria, bookstore, student union and faculty and administrative offices, In addition, there is an observatory and athletic fields.
+The library contains an extensive collection of books, periodicals and recordings, and is linked to the University of Wisconsin computerized catalog system.
 More than 30 computers are available in the adjoining two student computer labs.
-UWC-WC is linked to other campuses through the CentersNet computer network.
+UWD-WC is linked to other campuses through the CentersNei computer network.
+A state-of-the-ant multimedia classroom is available for use by all classes.